AshyBoxy/oogacraft-packwiz/README.md

         - custom recipes
         - tags
 ## Resourcepacks
-- RAY's 3D Rails

 # Other todo
-- default keybindings
 - set up almost unified
 - set up duplicate blocks being replaced (unified)
     - https://modrinth.com/mod/block-swap ?
-- figure out how to add vanilla tweaks packs to packwiz
-    - am i allowed to redistribute?
-- how do i ensure certain mod provided resource packs are enabled on new installs?
-    - traditional approach was to have them enabled in the distributed options.txt...
 - come up with a better recipe for the orb of origins
 - command blocks need to be enabled for create structures to work
 ### Configs
-- add configs
-    - the following need extra thought:
-    - wthit/jade defaults
-    - emi defaults
-    - default keybinds
-    - xaeros' default settings
-    - dimensional doors has a lot of interesting options

 ### Longer Term Configs
 (stuff that either needs constantly updating, or i'm too lazy to do now)